Raghavnadiminti/Raghavnadiminti/README.md

 ## 🌱 What I’m currently learning:
-- Diving deep into transformers and  neural networks and computer vision
+- Diving deep into transformers and  neural networks and GenAi
 - Developing backend applications with quality

 ## 📫 How to reach me: